visgl/deck.gl/docs/layers/grid-layer.md

 - Default: `0`

-Filter bins and re-calculate color by `lowerPercentile`.
+Filter cells and re-calculate color by `lowerPercentile`.
 Cells with value smaller than the lowerPercentile will be hidden.

+##### `elevationUpperPercentile` (Number, optional)

+- Default: `100`

+Filter cells and re-calculate elevation by `elevationUpperPercentile`.
+Cells with elevation value larger than the elevationUpperPercentile will be hidden.

+##### `elevationLowerPercentile` (Number, optional)

+- Default: `100`

+Filter cells and re-calculate elevation by `elevationLowerPercentile`.
+Cells with elevation value smaller than the elevationLowerPercentile will be hidden.

 ##### `fp64` (Boolean, optional)